WiCi-Lab/LPAN/README.md

 [2] E. Basar, I. Yildirim, “Reconfigurable Intelligent Surfaces for Future Wireless Networks: A Channel Modeling Perspective“, IEEE Wireless Commun., vol. 28, no. 3, pp. 108–114, June 2021.

-2) The Training and Testing of LPAN/LPAN-L model
+2.The Training and Testing of LPAN/LPAN-L model

 We have integrated the model training and test code, and you can run the “main.py” file to obtain the channel estimation result of the LPAN or LPAN-L model.
 The detailed network model is given in the “LPAN.py” and “LPAN-L.py”.

 Notes:

 (1)	Please confirm the required library files have been installed.

 (2)	Please switch the desired data loading path and network models.